Keyboard shortcuts

 • MCP provides standardized access to the cerebro data store

-• RAG-like techniques could be used internally by cerebro to rank journal entries by relevance, or by the assistant to process large result sets
+• RAG-like techniques could help cerebro rank journal entries by relevance, or help the assistant process large result sets

 Conclusion